phpearth/docs/faq/databases/PHP-PDO.md

 * Microsoft SQL Server / SQL Azure
 * 4D

-DO also supports things that others don't, such as: named parameters in prepared statements , I think it's enough for an introduction, let's dive in and see how to establish a connection with it.
+DO also supports things that others don't, such as: named parameters in prepared statements, I think it's enough for an introduction, let's dive in and see how to establish a connection with it.

 ## Connection

 Connection is simply done by instantiating the PDO object with required data for the connection.
 It looks like this:

 ```php
 $pdo = new PDO('mysql:host=localhost;dbname=your_database_name', $username, $password);
 ```

 Don't worry if this seems confusing to you; In the first parameter we specify the DSN (Data Source Name), which is a simple string that specifies the type of driver we're connecting to (in this case mysql), then followed by a colon which followed by some options required for the connection, in this case: the host and the database name.
 Then in the last two parameters we put the username and the password for our database.

 Now what if the connection failed?
 In this case the PDO object will throw an exception of <span style="background-color:#0CF;color:#FFF; padding:3px;border-radius:3px;">PDOException</span> type, which includes the errors occurred during connection.
 So we need to catch that exception and display those errors.
 Like this: